 Criterion Weighting 1.
 Ability to identify ethical issues / problems using concepts and ideas from the course, e.g. theoretical approaches 30% 2.
 Ability to identify stakeholder’s, their values and ethical marketing decision

 processes, rank them and justify your ranking 30%

 30% 3.
 Ability to develop alternative courses of action, justify a decision and apply reasoning for choices and recommendations (clarity and logic) 30% 4.
 Presentation, grammar and referencing 10% Total 100%

 Due Date: Ongoing during class time – schedule to be advised

 Students will form groups of four at the beginning of the Semester and will participate in debates.
 The groups will be provided with the debating topics in class which will come from the videos or readings for the week.

-Students will be assigned teams at the beginning of the Semester and will deliver five debates which are scheduled throughout the Semester.
-Teams who are not debating will take on the role of observers and will be responsible for evaluating the performance of the debating teams.
+Students will be assigned teams at the beginning of the Semester and will deliver a minimum of four debates which are scheduled throughout the Semester.
+Students who are not debating will take on the role of observers and will be responsible for evaluating the performance of the debating teams.

 Teams will be given the debating topic and have at least an hour to prepare their arguments before delivering the debates in class time.
 Each team member will have strictly one and a half to two minutes to deliver their debate.
 The debates will be filmed so students can review them later.